CES 2012: New technologies unleashed at show

 "And talking to our customers they want that feature and function."

-The model is due for release in the second half of the year following the release of Intel's Ivybridge chip3D printing app
+The model is due for release in the second half of the year following the release of Intel's Ivybridge chip

 The CES show is far from being just about new types of computer.
 In fact much of the technology is based on mixing smartphone apps with other technologies.

 One example is Bodymedia which is showing off the latest version of its health monitoring system.